 This three-hour interactive workshop is specifically tailored to students who are in their final years of study.
 You'll be introduced to assessment centre fundamentals and experience a realistic simulated assessment centre, including a simulated panel interview with an in-tray exercise and group activity, and a question-and-answer session with Career Connect's experienced facilitators.

 Entering the workforce can be a challenging experience, particularly in a new country.
-Aimed at international students, this short but intensive program will help you develop your understanding of Australian workplace culture.
+Aimed at international students, this intensive program will help you develop your understanding of Australian workplace culture.

 The session covers: